-This species is known only from the type locality: Parque Nacional Natural Sierra Nevada de Santa Marta in the department of Cesar, Colombia.
-It has been recorded between 2000 and 3500 m asl.
-It might occur a little more widely on the Sierra Nevada de Santa Marta.
+This species is known only from the type locality in Sierra Nevada de Santa Marta National Park in the department of Cesar, Colombia where its altitudinal range is between 2,000–3,500 m asl.
+It might occur a little more widely on the Sierra Nevada de Santa Marta, but presently occurs in one threat-defined location and its EOO is 80 km2.

 Habitat and Ecology

-It occurs in sub-Andean and Andean forests, sub-páramo and páramo.
-Egg chains are placed in fast-flowing water, and the tadpoles develop in the water.
+This species occurs in sub-Andean and Andean forests, sub-páramo and páramo.
+Egg chains are placed in fast-flowing water and the tadpoles develop in the water.

 Red List Status